 - Providing them ownership for the outcome.

-In many cases, it is a one-on-one work with formal and informal leaders.
+In many cases, it is one-on-one work with formal and informal leaders.
 Winning their support will reduce your efforts.

 5.3.
 Create Metrics that Can Show Your Success